Here’s what you can do if a summer storm, hurricane or hailstorm strikes, plus what to do if a tree falls on your house.

 *Call the police and power company right away if power lines are down.
 If you feel unsafe, leave the property.

-If a tree falls on your house, you’ll likely have to call a professional tree service to remove it.
-You’ll also want to call your insurance company and take photos or video of the damage, if possible.
+*If a tree falls on your house, call a professional tree service to remove it.
+And call your insurance company and take photos or video of the damage, if possible.

-“If there’s debris and you can safely remove it from your roof, you should clean it up,” says Dave Lincon Director, Product Mgmt. & Bus.
-Development, Product Management for Sears.
+“If there’s debris and you can safely remove it from your roof, you should clean it up,” says Dave Lincon, a home improvement expert for Sears Home Services.
 “Check for holes or intrusions and tarp those off until you can get a professional to go over your options.
 If you need a full roof replacement, Sears has you covered.”

 On the front and sides, if your shakes have lifted or pulled completely away, you can cut out an area and replace it with something that blends in.